McCarthey Family Foundation Lecture Series: In Praise of Independent Journalism

 when the medium is the message

-Students at colleges and universities in utah were invited to submit an original essay of 500 words in conjunction with the lecture. the essay competition was designed to encourage students to reflect upon independent journalism and the vital role it plays in our democracy. the winning essayist received a cash prize of $2500.00 the evening of the lecture.
+Students at colleges and universities in Utah were invited to submit an original essay of 500 words in conjunction with the lecture.
+The essay competition was established in 2009 to encourage students to reflect upon independent journalism and the vital role it plays in our democracy.
+The winning essayist received a cash prize of $2500.00 the evening of the lecture.

 In 2018, the essay competition expanded to encourage even younger students to begin thinking about the vital role a free press plays in a democracy.
 High school and junior high school students statewide were invited to consider this issue in order to stimulate greater awareness and interest among our future citizens and leaders.